Each of the houses that make up the resort has its own story, and

 together they tell quite a tale of Malaysian architectural

 history over the past century.
 The Colonial House

-comprises 4 suites, the Penang and Chinese 2 apiece;
+comprises 4 units, the Penang and Chinese 2 apiece;

 then there is a long Estate House with 5 separate rooms.
 Two

-Plantation Houses total 6 suites of various sizes and,
+Plantation Houses total 6 units of various sizes and,

 finally, we stayed in the stunning Black and White House,

 The suites share common characteristics: plenty of natural light and cool breezes circulating, helped by fans (or air-conditioning if necessary); lots of authentic antique objets - vases, lacquered boxes, intricately carved furniture and woven tapestries, sofas littered with bright throw cushions, wide firm beds in pristine white cotton, a generous selection of books and magazines, a large DVD-only television (satellite TV is available in the Clubhouse), double rainfall showers and a quirky wooden bathtub, more often than not in an atmospheric outdoor bathroom.
 Each has its own distinct identity though - we loved the red and black luxe of the Chinese House, and the meditative greens and blues of the Penang House.